-Davidson High School has introduced a new and improved Aquafil drinking trough for school students with the help of CIVIQ.
+Davidson High School has introduced a new and improved Aquafil drinking trough for school to students with the help of CIVIQ.

-Situated in Sydney’s Northern Beaches, the secondary school wanted to provide enough drinking water access points to accommodate for its large number of students, and to provide a healthy alternative to sugary drinks – whilst saving money and the environment.
+Situated in Sydney’s Northern Beaches, the secondary school wanted to provide enough drinking water access points to accommodate its large number of students, and to provide a healthy alternative to sugary drinks – whilst saving money and the environment.

 To achieve this, Davidson High partnered with CIVIQ to find a solution that would be the most economical and efficient for the school.

-The school’s facility managers were originally interested in a freestanding unit, before CIVIQ demonstrated that the new Hydrobank would offer a more cost-effective answer to the school’s needs.
+The school’s facility managers were originally interested in a freestanding unit before CIVIQ demonstrated that the new Hydrobank would offer a more cost-effective answer to the school’s needs.

 The Aquafil Hydrobank is CIVIQ’s signature drinking trough, engineered with three drinking fountains and three anti-bacterial bottle refill nozzles – great for schools.
-The product can be configured with an inbuilt filtration system which provides clean, contaminate-free water to users.
+The product can be configured with an inbuilt filtration system that provides clean, contaminate-free water to users.

-Product Designer, Adrian Wilson, is enthusiastic about introducing the state-of-the-art Hydrobank to Davidson High and believes it will be an excellent addition to the school’s facilities.
+Product Designer, Adrian Wilson, is enthusiastic about introducing the state-of-the-art Aquafil Hydrobank to Davidson High and believes it will be an excellent addition to the school’s facilities.

 “It is clearly the right product for Davidson High School.
 With over 800 students, offering multiple access points means that more students can stay hydrated during school hours – and the colours animate the school environment.”